Average Cost of Car Insurance in Maryland

 Is Maryland Car Insurance Expensive?

-Maryland ranks 44th in affordability for full coverage and 46th overall for minimum coverage policies, placing it as one of the costliest states for car insurance in our 2025 study.
-Your actual costs may vary based on your specific city.
+Maryland ranks 44th in affordability for full coverage and 46th for minimum coverage policies, making it one of the costliest states for car insurance in our 2025 study.
+Your costs vary based on your city.

 Why Is Car Insurance More Expensive In Maryland?